harshita214/Chrome-Extension/README.md

 **1.** Create a manifest.json files, this should have the manifest_version, description, name, version.
 Use this link to guide you
        Link: https://web.dev/articles/add-manifest

-**2.** Now that the basics are setup you can add relevants JavaScript and CSS files to build the core of the project.
+**2.** Now that the basics are setup you can add relevant JavaScript and CSS files to build the core of the project.

-**3.** Once finished with development go to chrome settings, more tools, extenstions and turn on developer mode.
+**3.** Once finished with development go to chrome settings, more tools, extensions and turn on developer mode.
 Once done click load unpack to place extension in chrome store.

-<b> <h3></b> </h3> <b>Helpfu details for chrome API's used in projects in repo:</b>
+<b> <h3></b> </h3> <b>Helpful details for chrome API's used in projects in repo:</b>

 **1.** action: This will allow you to control how the extension interacts when placed on the tool bar.
                Include action keyword in manifest. setIcon() is used to set icon in the toolbar.